Mario Been: Genk

-In late August 2011, Been was appointed as a new manager of Genk, signing a two-year deal with them and succeeding Franky Vercauteren, who left the club to join United Arab Emirates side Al-Jazira (who led the club winning the Belgian League and 2011 Belgian Supercup and Vercauteren led his club into play-off for UEFA Champions League.)
+In late August 2011, Been was appointed as a new manager of Genk, signing a two-year deal with them and succeeding Franky Vercauteren, who left the club to join United Arab Emirates side Al-Jazira (who led the club winning the Belgian League and 2011 Belgian Supercup and Vercauteren led his club into play-off for UEFA Champions League).
 A day after being named the new Coach for Genk, Been held his first training session with the club on Wednesday 31 August.
-Been would join-up Thomas Buffel at Genk, who coached Buffel from his time as assistant manager at Feyenoord.
+Been would join-up with Thomas Buffel at Genk, who coached Buffel from his time as assistant manager at Feyenoord.

-In his first match as a Genk manager was a win with Genk beating their rival Sint-Truidense, 4–3.
+His first match as a Genk manager was a win, with Genk beating their rival Sint-Truidense 4–3.
 In the Champions League, Genk was placed fourth place in Group E and got three points with no win, three draws and three losses at the group stage of Champions League.
 Genk's first Champions League game against Valencia was a 0–0 draw, clinched their first Champions League point.
-Unlike last season with Genk winning the Belgian League, Genk start to have back to back wins, draws and losses with Anderlecht is intentions of the winning the league.

 On 9 May 2013, he won the Belgian Cup with Genk.
 On 23 February 2014, he was sacked.